Fund Development Portfolio Manager

 - IFPTE Local 21PACE (International Federation of Professional and Technical Engineers)

 SSA Human Resources fulfills all requirements as governed by MMBA to ensure employees are subject to fair employment conditions.
 The department maintains its commitment through the meet and confer or meet and discuss process in collaboration with Labor Relations, Union Representatives and SSA Departmental Personnel Officers.

 The Civil Rights Compliance Program is governed by The California Department of Social Services and Division 21.
 The Civil Rights program ensures that all clients receive equal access to services and are free from discrimination and/or harassment due to a disability or protected class.
 The Civil Rights Coordinator investigations all matters of discrimination complaints from clients in addition to the following activity:

 - Language Accessibility Services

 - Investigation of Client Complaints

-If a client feels they have been subject to discrimination, click here to download the Client Discrimination Form.
-All client complaints that meet the criteria for discrimination as described on the form should submit the form to:
+If a client feels they have been subject to discrimination, click here for more information.

 DSAA Civil Rights Bureau http://www.cdss.ca.gov/civilrights/PG583.htm